 The current policy was introduced in 2016 and a review of how it has been working has been carried out.
-As a result the Council has agreed a number of changes to the working of HomeChoice which will be brought in later in 2018.
+As a result the Council has agreed a number of changes to the working of HomeChoice which came into effect from 8th August 2018.

 Registering on HomeChoice